 Most of the Ottonian art is religious in nature and was commissioned either by the imperial court or the leading Church figures of the period.

 This style of art is influenced by its predecessor, the Carolingian art style, as well as elements of Byzantine art.

-Ottonian art was characterised by the use of bright, flowing colours in paintings and a stress on the ideal and the spiritual in depiction.
+Ottonian art was characterized by the use of bright, flowing colors in paintings and stress on the ideal and the spiritual in depiction.
 A notable feature of the style was a grand, though unrefined, style which came about with the establishment of the Empire.